What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Identifiability and the existence of functional estimators

 \subsection{Parameters and causal queries}

 Here we extend our previous proof to the case of parameters $q(\theta)$, and then show that our concept of parameter identifiability translates, in the special case of causal models, to causal identifiability.
 We then consider Fisher consistency for parameters.
+We will again treat elements as special types of maps, e.g. for a parameter value $v \in \mathcal{V}$ given by $v = q(\theta)$, we can also treat $v$ as a mapping $\mathbf{1} \overset{v}{\rightarrow} \mathcal{V}$, where $\mathbf{1}$ is the singleton set.
+Hence an expression like $s(v)$ can equivalently be read as $s \circ v$, and vice-versa.